Is Chiropractic Safe?

 Do you take New Patients?

-New Patients are always welcomed in our Clinic and with three Doctors on staff it is usually possible to get an appointment for an initial consultation on the same day or in a day or two.
+New Patients are always welcomed in our Clinic, and with more than one Doctor on staff it is usually possible to get an appointment for an initial consultation on the same day or in a day or two.

 Can seniors receive adjustments?